uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

-A free function ``is_onedpl_device_accessible_content_iterator(IteratorT)`` may be defined, which accepts an argument of type ``IteratorT`` and returns a type with the characteristics of ``std::true_type`` if ``IteratorT`` refers to "device accessible content", or alternatively returns a type with the characteristics of ``std::false_type`` otherwise.
-The function must be defined in one of the valid search locations for ADL lookup, which includes the namespace of the definition of the iterator type ``IteratorT``.
+A free function ``is_onedpl_device_accessible_content_iterator(IteratorT)`` may be defined, which accepts an argument of type ``IteratorT`` and returns a type with the characteristics of ``std::true_type`` if ``IteratorT`` refers to "device accessible content", or otherwise returns a type with the characteristics of ``std::false_type``.
+The function must be discoverable by ADL.

 The function ``is_onedpl_device_accessible_content_iterator`` may be used by oneDPL to determine if the iterator refers to "device accessible content" by interrogating its return type at compile-time only.
-It shall not be called by oneDPL outside a ``decltype`` context to determine the return type.
 Overloads may be provided as forward declarations only, without a body defined.
-ADL lookup is used to determine which function overload to use according to the rules in the `C++ Standard`_.
+ADL is used to determine which function overload to use according to the rules in the `C++ Standard`_.
 Therefore, derived iterator types without an overload for their exact type will match their most specific base iterator type if such an overload exists.

 The default implementation of ``is_onedpl_device_accessible_content_iterator`` marks the following iterators as to "device accessible content iterators":